felixlopz/hubrise-test-task/content/contributing/en/video-guide.md

 ### Converting to GIF

 Converting a QuickTime Movie file to GIF requires two steps: Converting to GIF, and then compressing it.
-The following converts a QuickTime Movie file into a 15 frame per second GIF image, and then compresses it by adding some dithering and optimizing the frame transitions.
+The following converts a QuickTime Movie file into a 15 frame per second GIF image, and then compresses it by adding some dithering and optimising the frame transitions.
 Please note this assumes an environment such as bash or zsh, and uses the \ character as an escape character.

 ```bash
 ffmpeg -i source.mov -r 15 -f gif - | gifsicle  > target.gif